melaniemagno/lab4_5/README.md

 used https://www.youtube.com/watch?v=SUtXrn1s8OQ to help create my get requests in their own class.
 This is from quite a while ago so not everything matched up and i had to do some trial and error with this.

+Error seen after:
+System.Collections.Generic.KeyNotFoundException: 'The given key was not present in the dictionary.'